Epidemiology of HIV/AIDS: Sub-Saharan Africa

 Poor economic conditions (leading to the use of dirty needles in healthcare clinics) and lack of sex education contribute to high rates of infection.
 In some African countries, 25% or more of the working adult population is HIV-positive.
 Poor economic conditions caused by slow onset-emergencies, such as drought, or rapid onset natural disasters and conflict can result in young women and girls being forced into using sex as a survival strategy.
 Worse still, research indicates that as emergencies, such as drought, take their toll and the number of potential 'clients' decreases, women are forced by clients to accept greater risks, such as not using contraceptives.

 AIDS-denialist policies have impeded the creation of effective programs for distribution of antiretroviral drugs.
 Denialist policies by former South African President Thabo Mbeki's administration led to several hundred thousand unnecessary deaths.
 UNAIDS estimates that in 2005 there were 5.5 million people in South Africa infected with HIV — 12.4% of the population.
-According to a graph done by UNAIDS, there were 4 200 000 people living with HIV in South Africa in 2005.
-This was an increase of 400 000 people since 2003.
-As of 2018, the prevalence of HIV in Eastern and Southern Africa combined was 1.8 million.
-This number only represents children and adolescents (Ages 0-19).
-As for those ages 15-24 in this region of Africa, the incidence rate (2018) was 290 000.
-About 203 000 of those infected were females.
-The statistical release form the Republic of South Africa in 2020 states that the prevalence rate of HIV infections among adults ages 15-49 was 18.7% but the overall population in South Africa has a prevalence rate of 13%.
-As of 2021, UNAIDS data from the eastern and southern countries in Africa showed the HIV prevalence rate to be 6.2% in adults ages 15-49.
+According to a graph done by UNAIDS, there were 4,200,000 people living with HIV in South Africa in 2005.
+This was an increase of 400,000 people since 2003.

+In 2018, the prevalence of HIV in Eastern and Southern Africa combined was 1.8 million.
+This number only represents children and adolescents (Ages 0–19).
+As for those ages 15–24 in this region of Africa, the incidence rate (2018) was 290,000.
+About 203,000 of those infected were females.
+The statistical release form the Republic of South Africa in 2020 states that the prevalence rate of HIV infections among adults ages 15–49 was 18.7% but the overall population in South Africa has a prevalence rate of 13%.
+As of 2021, UNAIDS data from the eastern and southern countries in Africa showed the HIV prevalence rate to be 6.2% in adults ages 15–49.